Shop for Plans

 Applications and Federal Trade Commission Oversight

 Most applications will be regulated by the Federal Trade Commission (FTC).
 The law that governs application behavior is the Federal Trade Commission Act.
 This law prohibits, among other things, applications that deceive customers.
 An example of a deceptive act would be an application that shares an individual’s data without permission even if they have policy that states they will not do so.
+You can report fraud to the Federal Trade Commission (FTC) to help protect your community.

 Applications That Act in an Inappropriate Manner